Mahesh015-code/Mahesh015-code.github.io/README.md

 <h2> Hey there!
-I'm Rachit.</h2>
+I'm Mahesh.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 -   🤔 &nbsp; Exploring new technologies, chess openings and songs(Heavy Metal and Hip-Hop).
--   🎓 &nbsp; Studying Computer Science and Engineering at Oriental Institute of Science and Technology, Bhopal.
+-   🎓 &nbsp; Studying Computer Science and Engineering at Adhiparashakthi Engineering collage,melmaruvathur.
 -   🌱 &nbsp; Learning more about ReactJS, React Native and the MERN Stack(JavaScript Enthusiast).
 -   ✍️ &nbsp; Blogging is a hobby alongwith playing Basketball and Football.